aranganath24/ARSC5040_GIS_2024/syllabus.md

 ## Communication and Office Hours

 I am available by email, and encourage you to contact me in between classes if you have questions about the course material or problem sets/assignments.
-I will also hold office hours (on Zoom) on Tuesdays and Fridays from 4:00 to 5:30 pm.
-If you would like to meet, but these times are not compatible with your schedule, please email me, and we can set up an appointment.
+I will also hold Office Hours (on Zoom) on Tuesdays from 4:00 to 5:00 pm.
+I will distribute the Zoom link for Office Hours via email.
+If you would like to meet, but that time is not compatible with your schedule, please email me, and we can set up an appointment and meet either online or in-person on campus (depending on your preference).
 Please note that I do not check email during the weekends.

 ## Topics/Modules